damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 ```

 GitLab also offers simple Container Registry management.
 Go to your project and click **Container Registry**.
 This view will show you all tags in your repository and will easily allow you to delete them.

 ![](/images/container-registry/container_registry.png)

 ## Use with GitLab CI

-You can use integrated CI solution to build, push and deploy your Container Images.
+You can use GitLab's integrated CI solution to build, push, and deploy your Container Images.

 > **Note:** This feature requires GitLab Runner 1.2.